Forest Park Carousel: NY Carousel operation

 NYC Parks reported in February 2012 that it had agreed to lease out the carousel under a long-term contract.
 NY Carousel was announced as the winning bidder the next month.
 The company restored the carousel, which including removing the fences around the ride's perimeter, repainting the structure, and reopening the concession stand.
 NYC Parks applied for an Environmental Protection Fund grant to help restore the horses.
 The carousel reopened on May 26, 2012, and quickly became popular among local residents.
 Ami Abramson of NY Carousel began selling alcoholic beverages near the carousel, and he began planning additional rides near the carousel as part of his contract with NYC Parks.
 By the end of the 2012 season, Abramson reported that he had sold 30,000 carousel tickets.
 The restored carousel was featured in such media as a Saturday Night Live skit and in an ad in Vanity Fair magazine.

+During Hurricane Sandy in 2012, a tree fell onto the carousel building; the carousel itself was not damaged.
 The LPC had planned to host a public hearing in late 2012 to determine whether to designate the ride as a landmark, but the meeting did not occur as scheduled.
 The agency finally hosted discussions about the ride's potential landmark status in early 2013; NY Carousel did not object to the proposed designation.
 The LPC designated the carousel as a city landmark in June 2013, and city officials installed a landmark plaque on the ride that October.
 The carousel was the first in New York City to be designated as an individual city landmark, and it was one of three operational amusement rides in the city with such a designation, along with the Coney Island Cyclone and the Wonder Wheel.

 Ahead of the 2014 operating season, the carousel's lights were replaced with LEDs, and new mirrored panels were installed.
 Shortly after the carousel reopened, some riders expressed concerns about the carousel's roughness.
 As a result, during the 2014–2015 off-season, the carousel was disassembled and repaired by Carousels & Carvings.
-NY Carousel added several games and rides around the carousel in 2018 as part of the Forest Park Carousel Amusement Village.
+NY Carousel added several games and rides around the carousel in 2018 as part of the Forest Park Carousel Amusement Village, as well as a Ferris wheel in 2019.